orbitalquark/textadept/docs/manual.md

   + `\u` and `\l` converts the next character to uppercase and lowercase, respectively.
 These may appear within `\U` and `\L` constructs.

-- For at least the English locale on Windows and Linux, toggle the find options using their button mnemonics: `Alt+M`, `Alt+W`, `Alt+X`, `Alt+I`. macOS does not support mnemonics.
+- For at least the English locale on Windows and Linux/BSD, toggle the find options using their button mnemonics: `Alt+M`, `Alt+W`, `Alt+X`, `Alt+I`. macOS does not support mnemonics.
-- Cycle through find/replace history via `Up` and `Down` on Windows, Linux, and the terminal version, and `⇡` and `⇣` on macOS.
+- Cycle through find/replace history via `Up` and `Down` on Windows, Linux, BSD, and the terminal version; and `⇡` and `⇣` on macOS.
 - Hide the pane via `Esc`.

 While the pane is open in the terminal version, the following key bindings apply: